jackdewinter/pymarkdown/readme.md

 ## Bugs - General - Solve

-- add verification for links with the endlink as the last element
-- add verification for links+emphasis as the last 2 inline elements
 - need comprehensive table with tests that qualify for each test case i.e. para_extra with different groups, links and images